cchan083/cchan083/README.md

 High school student that likes to write python

-Interested in mainly Data Science
+Interested in Data Science and ML

+### Learning:
+- Pandas
+- NumPy

+### Long term goals:
+- CNNs and RNNs